datastax/pulsar-sink/README.md

 # DataStax Apache Pulsar Connector

-An Apache Pulsar® sink for transferring events/messages from Kafka topics to Apache Cassandra®, DataStax Astra or DataStax Enterprise (DSE).
+An Apache Pulsar® sink for transferring events/messages from Pulsar topics to Apache Cassandra®, DataStax Astra or DataStax Enterprise (DSE).

 ## Installation